 Security can be taken over bank time deposits by agreements and it will be perfected by notice to, or acknowledgment from, the bank.
-Meanwhile, the validity of security assignment over an ordinary account or current account is not clear since the outstanding amount of such accounts are always fluctuating and may not be specified.
+Meanwhile, the validity of a security assignment over an ordinary account or current account is not yet clearly confirmed by Japanese courts.

-2.5 Can security be taken over shares in companies incorporated in Japan?
+2.5 Can security be taken over shares in companies incorporated in your jurisdiction?
 Are the shares in certificated form?
 Briefly, what is the procedure?

 A security assignment or pledge can be taken over shares of kabushiki kaisha or "KK".
 If share certificates are issued, a pledge may be created by mutual agreements and perfected by delivering possession of such share certificates to the pledgee.
-If no certificates are issued, a pledge is created by mutual agreements and perfected by registration in the shareholders' register.
+If no certificates are issued, a pledge is created by mutual agreement and perfected by registration in the shareholders' register.
 A pledge over listed shares is created and perfected when the Japanese Securities Depositary Centre, Inc. (and the financial institution with which the account is maintained under the book-entry system) debits the pledgor's account and credits the pledgee's account.
-The issuer company's approval will not initially be required but will be needed when it is to be enforced.
+The issuer company's approval will not be required initially, but will be needed when the pledge is to be enforced.
 For security assignments, the issuer company's approval will be necessary at the time of its creation as well as its enforcement.
-The validity or the perfection method of a pledge over ownership interests of Godo Kaisha or "GK" is not clear.
+The validity or the perfection of a pledge over ownership interests of godo kaisha or "GK" has not yet been clearly confirmed by Japanese courts.